TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Abstract

 \section{Abstract}

 We introduce a self-supervised speech pre-training method called TERA, which stands for Transformer Encoder Representations from Alteration.
-Recent approaches often learn through the formulation of a single auxiliary task like contrastive prediction, autoregressive prediction, or masked reconstruction.
-Unlike previous approaches, we use a multi-target auxiliary task to pre-train Transformer Encoders on a large amount of unlabeled speech.
-The model learns through the reconstruction of acoustic frames from its altered counterpart, where we use a stochastic policy to alter along three dimensions: temporal, channel, and magnitude.
-TERA can be used to extract speech representations or fine-tune with downstream models.
-We evaluate TERA on several downstream tasks, including phoneme classification, speaker recognition, and speech recognition.
-TERA achieved strong performance on these tasks by improving upon surface features and outperforming previous methods.
-In our experiments, we show that through alteration along different dimensions, the model learns to encode distinct aspects of speech.
-We explore different knowledge transfer methods to incorporate the pre-trained model with downstream models.
-Furthermore, we show that the proposed method can be easily transferred to another dataset not used in pre-training.
+Recent approaches often learn by using a single auxiliary task like contrastive prediction, autoregressive prediction, or masked reconstruction.
+Unlike previous methods, we use alteration along three orthogonal axes to pre-train Transformer Encoders on a large amount of unlabeled speech.
+The model learns through the reconstruction of acoustic frames from their altered counterpart, where we use a stochastic policy to alter along various dimensions: time, frequency, and magnitude.
+TERA can be used for speech representations extraction or fine-tuning with downstream models.
+We evaluate TERA on several downstream tasks, including phoneme classification, keyword spotting, speaker recognition, and speech recognition.
+We present a large-scale comparison of various self-supervised models.
+TERA achieves strong performance in the comparison by improving upon surface features and outperforming previous models.
+In our experiments, we study the effect of applying different alteration techniques, pre-training on more data, and pre-training on various features.
+We analyze different model sizes and find that smaller models are strong representation learners than larger models, while larger models are more effective for downstream fine-tuning than smaller models.
+Furthermore, we show the proposed method is transferable to downstream datasets not used in pre-training.